 Deputy Team Leaders

-Robert Davidson is a long standing member of the Team and manages its financial affairs, including liaison with OSCAR (The Office of the Scottish Charity Regulator).
+Craig Pritchard manages the teams financial affairs, including liaison with OSCAR (The Office of the Scottish Charity Regulator).

 Laura Alexander is currently the coordinator of our monthly training diary as well as our Summer and Winter training weekends.